mukeshsoni/mukeshsoni.github.io/src/pages/resume/index.md

 title: Resume
 ---

-> Good at JavaScript, reactjs and family.
-Knows and has worked in nodejs.
-Been doing this stuff for 7 years (since 2011).
+> I am good at JavaScript, reactjs and family.
+I know and have worked in nodejs.
+Been doing web development for 7 years (since 2011) and loved every part of it.

+> I transitioned into web development from a business analyst role 7 years back and have never looked back.

+I like the ideas behind functional programming and try to use them as much as possible in my own code.
+Immutability rules.

+I also love looking into ways to make a developers life easier and try building tools to improve developer productivity.
+This i do in my free time.

-> Currently use reactjs and redux for writing complex frontend applications.
+Currently use reactjs and redux for writing complex frontend applications.
 Have decent knowledge about CSS, Haskell and elm too.

-> Also getting into `react-native` of late and loving it. `react-native` might be the future of mobile development.
+Have been getting into `react-native` of late and loving it. `react-native` might be the future of mobile development.

-> Loves functional programming.
-Knows a little bit of purescript, haskell and elm.
+Know a little bit of purescript, haskell and elm.
 You can ask me about functors 😜.

 I sometimes code in my free time too and host my personal work on github - [https://github.com/mukeshsoni](https://github.com/mukeshsoni).